IT

 SCIM never creates users Harriet Okta integration was saved before Okta SCIM was enabled; API token in Okta is a Harriet token, not the OIDC client secret.

-No Okta integration found for this domain Domain in Harriet matches the email domain users type at login.
+No Okta integration found for this domain Domain in Harriet matches the email domain, or the person already exists in a Harriet company that has Okta configured.

-No user found with this email User exists in Harriet with that email (SCIM or manual).
+No user found with this email User exists in Harriet, or JIT is allowed (self-onboard on, and for the Harriet login form the email is on your mapped company domain).
 Email matching is not case-sensitive.

-Wrong roles after group push Group names in Okta match the table above exactly (including spaces and capitalization).
+Wrong roles after group push Group names in Okta match the magic-name table exactly (including spaces and capitalization).

 Related articles